Key takeaways

 AI-generated content is text, scenarios, question banks, summaries, or draft media that come out of an AI tool in response to a prompt.
 The work happens in seconds.
 The output looks polished.
 It often reads well.

-AI-assisted instructional design is the much larger job around that output: deciding what should be taught and to whom, breaking the topic into objectives, choosing a structure, designing practice and assessment, sequencing the content, reviewing the AI output against the objectives, and shipping something a learner can actually use to do their job differently.
+AI-assisted instructional design is the much larger job around that output: deciding what should be taught and to whom, breaking the topic into objectives, choosing a structure, designing practice and assessment, sequencing the content, reviewing the AI output against the objectives, and shipping something a learner can use to do their job differently.
 AI sits inside that workflow.
 It doesn’t replace it.

 AI-generated content is what comes out of a tool when you give it a prompt.
 The category includes draft text, scenario descriptions, role-play scripts, question banks, summaries of source material, rewritten policy in plainer language, mock dialogue, image alternatives, and the kind of scaffolding documents (job aids, checklists, quick-reference guides) that L&D teams used to spend whole afternoons drafting from scratch.